21Afnan/cryptosight/README.md

     end
 ```

+<div align="right"><a href="#top">⬆️ Back to Top</a></div>

 ---

-## 🛠️ 8 Quantitative Pillars & Core Architecture
+## 🛠️ Deep-Dive Architectural Specifications

-Click on any section below to expand and inspect the complete mathematical, architectural, and engineering deep-dive:
+Click on any expandable card below to inspect the complete mathematical, architectural, and engineering design of each pillar:

 <details>
 <summary><b>1️⃣ Smart Gap Ingestion & Live Candle Protection (Data Engine)</b></summary>